WELCOME TO

 8–15 mmHg

-Light support for everyday comfort, minor fatigue, and light travel
+Light support for everyday comfort, travel, and daily wear.

 15–20 mmHg

-Great for long shifts, mild swelling, and prolonged standing or sitting
+Firmer support for long shifts and prolonged standing or sitting.

 20–30 mmHg